Drug and Alcohol Abuse Prevention

 California Law

 California laws regarding use, sale, and distribution of alcohol and other drugs by individuals or businesses are organized into code types (e.g. Business and Professions; Health and Safety; and Vehicle Codes.
 Direct links to some of these laws, which are enforced by Mt.
-San Jacinto College Campus Safety and Riverside County Sherriff, are provided below.
-The full text of these state laws and their associated penalties can be found in the code search section of the California Legislative Information website
+San Jacinto College Campus Safety and Riverside County Sheriff, are provided below.
+The full text of these state laws and their associated penalties can be found in the code search section of the California Legislative Information website.

 Business and Professions Code